sanioooook/RentMeApp/README.md

-RentMeApp - this SPA can help you to rent a bike.
+## RentMeApp - this SPA can help you to rent a bike.

-  Technologies used
+-Technologies used
-      Frontend
+  -Frontend
-        ● JS (Angular)
+        - JS (Angular)
-        ● HTML5 + CSS3
+        - HTML5 + CSS3
-        ● Bootstrap
+        - Bootstrap
       Backend
         ● .NET
         ● Web API